rmsrosa/nbbinder/docs/source/Usage.md

 The value of each key is another dictionary, containing the parameters for the associated method.

-The order of the main keys is not important.
-The module takes care of them regardless.
-There are some rules to follow:
+The order of the main keys is not important; the module takes care of them regardless.
+There are some rules used in the process:

-- If `directory` is present, its value is send to the variable `app_to_notes_path`.
+- If `directory` is present, its value is send to the variable `path_to_notes`.
 - If `restructure_notebooks` is present, the method `restructure()` is executed.
 - If `book` is present, the method `bind()` is executed, with the parameters given in this key.
 - If `book` is not present, the other methods are executed, depending on whether the corresponding key is present, and in the following order: